 I think this is a great way to start your day if you are short on time or on-the-go!
 This is a bold and burly black tea in a bag!
 It’s pretty strong, fairly malty, rich and robust!
 It has hints of that bakey or crusty type tea that I so much love, too!

+I’m not going to lie…I was a little skeptical.
+BUT…this iced tea was REALLY GOOD.
+I mean REALLY GOOD.
 Sure, it was sweet from the pure cane sugar and honey but it was mellow or what I like to call a “more pale type of sweet”.
 It wasn’t overly sweet nor was it artificial tasting like many bottled iced teas can be.
 I might say this is my new favorite bottled sweetened iced tea!
 I am looking forward to trying the other 3.